-Courses in speech, debate, creative writing, drama or journalism cannot be used to satisfy the “b” subject requirement, but may meet the criteria for approval in the elective (“g”) subject area.
+Courses in speech, debate, creative writing or journalism cannot be used to satisfy the “b” subject requirement, but may meet the criteria for approval in the elective (“g”) subject area.
 In order for these courses to meet the “g” subject requirement, they must require substantial reading, writing, listening and speaking.

 Do ESL / ELD courses require a separate course submission for UC approval?

 Yes.
 UC faculty has distinct guidelines for English as a Second Language (ESL) / English Language Development (ELD) courses and requires a separate new course submission for "a-g" approval.
 Please remember that students may use a maximum of 1.0 unit (or one year) of ELD / ESL coursework to satisfy the “b” subject requirement.

 Sheltered / SDAIE English courses that are identical in content to regular UC-approved English course do not require a separate course description because the two sections differ only in instructional methodology, rather than in course content.